PrakashChinnaduraiK/webpack/README.md

 Webpack is a module bundler, it examines all of the modules in your application, create a dependency graph and then intelligently puts all of them together into one or more bundles .

-## This branch explain how we bundling jss, css and svg imgs files into the html
+## This branch explain how we bundling jss, css and svg imgs files into the html file